What Is The Difference Between RSE And PSHE?

 What is covered in RSE?

-We already have a handy blog post about this where you can read exactly what is covered in primary RSE lessons?.
-In a nutshell, RSE stands for “relationships and sex education” and as part of Relationships and Health Education, is a new approach to teaching children about relationships and health.
+We already have a handy blog post about this where you can read exactly What is covered in primary RSE lessons?
+In a nutshell, RSE stands for “relationships and sex education” and as part of Relationships and Health Education, is a modern approach to teaching children about relationships and health.

 What is an RSE policy?